microsoft/ignite-learning-paths-training-data/data10/deployment/README.md

 1. In the SQL Data Warehouse Window, click Pause to pause the service
 1. Click on the Azure Data Factory repo and validate Azure Data Factory was deployed succesfully

-## Populate the Azure Storage container Azure CloudShell
+## Step 3: Populate the Azure Storage container Azure CloudShell

 1. In the Azure Portal, open an Azure Cloudshell window.
    Complete the configuration process as needed